 Jack Ma is our lead founder and, since May 2013, has served as our executive chairman.
 From our founding in 1999 until May 2013, Jack served as our chairman and chief executive officer.
 He is also the founder of the Zhejiang-based Jack Ma Foundation.

 Jack currently serves on the board of SoftBank Corp., a Japanese corporation listed on the Tokyo Stock Exchange.
-He is also a member of the Foundation Board of the World Economic Forum, a member of the board of the Breakthrough Energy Ventures, chairman of the Zhejiang Chamber of Commerce, as well as chairman of the China Entrepreneur Club.
+He is also a member of the Foundation Board of the World Economic Forum, chairman of the Zhejiang Chamber of Commerce, as well as chairman of the China Entrepreneur Club.
 In January 2016, he was named a Sustainable Development Goals (SDGs) advocate by the United Nations.
 In September 2016, he was named special adviser of the United Nations Conference on Trade and Development (UNCTAD) for Youth Entrepreneurship and Small Business, which holds the rank of assistant secretary-general of the United Nations.

 Jack graduated from Hangzhou Teacher's Institute with a major in English language education.

-From 1995 to 1999, Joe worked in Hong Kong with Investor AB, the main investment vehicle of Sweden’s Wallenberg family, where he was responsible for Asian private equity investments.
-Prior to that, he was vice president and general counsel of Rosecliff, Inc., a management buyout firm based in New York.
-From 1990 to 1993, Joe was an associate attorney in the tax group of Sullivan & Cromwell LLP, a New York-based international law firm.
-Joe serves on the boards of directors of several of our investee companies.
+From 1995 to 1999, Joe was a private equity investor based in Hong Kong with Investor AB, the main investment vehicle of Sweden's Wallenberg family.
+Prior to that, he was general counsel of Rosecliff, Inc., a New York management buyout firm, and from 1990 to 1993, was a tax associate with the New York-based law firm Sullivan & Cromwell LLP.

 Daniel Zhang joined Alibaba Group in 2007 and was named chief executive officer in May 2015.
 He serves on Alibaba Group’s board of directors and is a founding member of the Alibaba Partnership.